 Jack gave an honest shrug, picking up the tossed food that fell into his lap.
 “I’ll seriously try.”

 “She’s only my friend.
 Speaking of,” he looked at Arty, “Could I borrow your phone for a call?
 We agreed to share history notes,” he lied.
 Arty looked hesitant, which meant that he probably didn’t want Daniel snooping through his phone.
-Which was precisely what the teen wanted to do.
+Which was precisely what the teen wanted and intended to do.

-“I can get an ice pack,” he said.
+“I'll get an ice pack,” he said.
 Jack shook his head.

 “No, it’s not that bad or anything- just go on and we’ll take care of him.”

-Daniel had originally meant to look at the phone calls, but seeing the messaging app got the better of him, so he decided on that, first.
+His original intentions were to look at the phone calls, but seeing the messaging app got the better of him, so he decided on that, first.

-There were texts from his mom, Jack, some people who appeared to just be friends; Cameron, July, Fargo, and Andy, and some texts from Henry, that seemed to be casual.
+There were texts from Sandra, Jack, some people who appeared to just be friends; Cameron, July, Fargo, and Andy, and some texts from Henry, that seemed to be casual.
 Daniel knew, though, that there had been some deleted messages, because the content in the thread sounded like it had some things missing.

 Moving on to the calls, Daniel expected to see Henry’s name at the top, but it instead was an unknown number.

-He wrote the number on a piece of paper and folded it, sticking it under his bed with his other things, for later.
+He wrote the number on a piece of paper and folded it, sticking it under his bed with his other secret things, for later.